akshitajain65/Collab-o-Rate-The-one-stop-solution-to-Collaborative-Shopping/CollaborativePersononalizedRating/README.md

 **Technologies used:** <br/>
 Backend- PHP <br/>
 Front end- HTML, CSS, JavaScript <br/>
-Database- MySql
+Database- MySQL

 # To use:
 Download the folder from github and save in www folder of the wamp64 folder. <br/>
 1.Type localhost/CollaborativePersononalizedRating/index.php in search bar <br/>
 OR <br/>
-2.Add the folder loaction to virtual host and type the given site name in the search bar. <br/>
+2.Add the folder location to virtual host and type the given site name in the search bar. <br/>

-For the purpose of demo, the list of friends and products are already added to the database.
-The feature of adding friends is to be implemented before the next phase of the hackathon.